SamsonPN/learn-go-with-tests/README.md

 * godoc
     - run `godoc -http=:6060`
     - then open a web browser and go to `http://localhost:6060/pkg/` to view your documentation

+## 3. Iteration

+* basic `for` loop
+* Benchmmark tests
+  - similar to tests
+  - these tests start with Benchmark[func-name]
+  - testing.B gives access to b.N which determines amount of times to run the code you want to benchmark
+  - to run it do `go test -bench=.` inside the same directory as the Benchmark test